Concordium/concordium.github.io/source/shared/net/mobile-wallet/change-passcode-mw.rst

 #.
 Tap **Continue**.

 #.
-Input your old passcode or biometrics.
+Enter your old passcode or biometrics.

 #.
 Input a new six-digit passcode, or choose **Use full password instead** if you’d rather have a full password.